jakeberv/jakeberv.github.io/_pages/talks.md

   .talks-video {
     order: 2;
-    margin: auto; /* Center the video */
-    margin-top: 1em; /* Space between text and video on small screens */
+    margin-top: 1em; /* Space between text and video on small screens */ }

+  .talks-video-link {
     width: 80%; /* Video preview width is 80% of the text column width */ }

-  .talks-video a {
-    width: 100%; /* Full width of the video container */ }
 }
 </style>